Stape/Documentation

 Overview

 This power-up automatically checks whether each incoming request comes from a bot (e.g., referral spam, automated scripts).
-When enabled, it adds two headers to every request:
+When enabled, it either blocks all requests from bots or adds two headers to every request:

 • X-Device-Bot (returns true or false).